opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/secret-management.md

 3. **Version Control**: Maintain secret configurations in Git while keeping sensitive data in AWS
 4. **Environment Separation**: Different configurations for dev and prod environments

 ## Conclusion

 External Secrets Operator has proven to be a robust solution for our secret management needs.
 It provides the right balance of security, ease of use, and integration capabilities.
-Most importantly, it solved our initial challenge by allowing us to open source our cluster setup - from initial installation to Day 2 operations - while keeping sensitive data secure in AWS Secrets Manager.
-This separation of configuration from secrets enables us to share our implementation publicly, allowing others to learn from and build upon our work while maintaining the security of our credentials and sensitive data.
+Most importantly, it allowed us to open source our entire cluster setup, from installation to Day 2 operations, while keeping sensitive data secure in AWS Secrets Manager.
+This separation of configuration enables us to share our implementation publicly, allowing others to learn from and build upon our work while maintaining the security of our credentials and sensitive data.